a-laughlin/composable-react-architecture/README.md

 # Composable React Architecture

 Improve composability by reducing dependency graphs.

 Note: This repo is from 2016/17.
-While the basic concepts and syntax apply, new developments in React and other libraries enable much simpler and cleaner implementations.
-I also improved style composition in later projects.
+While the basic concepts and syntax apply, changes in React (e.g., hooks) and other libraries enable simpler and cleaner implementations.
+I also rewrote style composition to be more consise, performant, and unit tested in later projects.

-1. Start with string elements. e.g., `'div'`. (for small test surface.
-Also works with non-string components).
-2. Wrap them in a compose function. `const Div = (...HOCs)=>compose(...HOCs)('div');`
-1. Compose with React HOCs (Higher order Components) for everything else
+1. React HOCs (Higher order Components) for everything
   - Children via `withItems`
   - Styles via `withStyles` and `withItemContextStyles`
   - Events via `pipeClicks`, `pipeChanges`, etc.